HP Pavilion Slimline s3000 Desktop PC series support

-- If installing an additional drive, make sure that your PC has at least one additional drive bay.
-Many HP and Compaq desktop PCs only have one drive bay and it is already in use.
-For these PCs the only option is to upgrade the hard drive.
+- If installing an additional drive, make sure that your computer has at least one additional drive bay.
+Many HP and Compaq desktop computers only have one drive bay and it is already in use.
+For these computers the only option is to upgrade the hard drive.

-- If adding an IDE drive to a PC that already contains an IDE hard drive, you may need an IDE cable that has three connectors.
-Some HP and Compaq PCs use IDE cables that contain only two connectors, one for the motherboard connection and one for the back of one drive.
+- If adding an IDE drive to a computer that already contains an IDE hard drive, you might need an IDE cable that has three connectors.
+Some HP and Compaq computers use IDE cables that contain only two connectors, one for the motherboard connection and one for the back of one drive.

-- If you are replacing an IDE drive with a Serial ATA (SATA) drive, you may need a PCI SATA controller card or a SATA to IDE adapter.
+- If you are replacing an IDE drive with a Serial ATA (SATA) drive, you might need a PCI SATA controller card or a SATA to IDE adapter.

-- If you are replacing a drive, get a recovery disc set for your exact model of PC.
+- If you are replacing a drive, get a recovery disc set for your exact model of computer.

 - If you are installing new drive, you will need recovery discs to format the new hard drive.